thebigmunch/gmusicapi-scripts/USAGE.md

 -c, --cred   |  Specify oauth credential file name to use/create<br>(Default: "oauth") -l, --log    |  Enable gmusicapi logging
 -m, --match  |  Enable scan and match
--d, --dry-run|  Output list of songs that would be uploaded -q, --quiet  |  Don't output status messages<br>-l,--log will display gmusicapi warnings<br>-d,--dry-run will display song list
+-e, -exclude |  Exclude file paths matching a Python regex pattern<br>This option can be set multiple times -d, --dry-run|  Output list of songs that would be uploaded and excluded -q, --quiet  |  Don't output status messages<br>-l,--log will display gmusicapi warnings<br>-d,--dry-run will display song list

 **Example:** ``gmsync.py -m /path/to/music /other/path/to/music.mp3 /another/path/to/*.flac``